plotters-rs/plotters/CONTRIBUTING.md

 ### Minimal Supported Compiler Version

 Currently we should make sure Plotters is compatible with rustc 1.36.0.
-Before making a PR, please check if the code compile with 1.36.0
+Before making a PR, please check if the code compile with 1.36.0 (with default features).

 ### Code Coverage